Disaster Risk Management」カテゴリーアーカイブ

 ■ Evacuation

 There is no international standard in terminology.
 Terminology varies by country/region.
 The words sometimes make me confused.
-Also, in the past, it was two either evacuation nor no evacuation.
+Also, in the past, it was either an evacuation or no evacuation.

 ■ Warning Error